bobleer/NLSAA_Hypertension/README.md

 SPSS output file download: https://github.com/bobleer/NLSAA_Hypertension/raw/master/SPSS_output.spv

+# What is NLSAA

+Nottingham Longitudinal Study of Activity and Ageing (NLSAA) is an 8-year society survey on the dwellers who aged 65 or over.
+Specifically, three interviews were conducted in 1985, 1989, and 1993 respectively.
+In the first time, the number of interviewees is 1042, thereinto the ratio of age had been intentionally adjusted ([65-74]:[75+]≈1:1).
+According to the results of interviews, NLSAA dataset had been generated and included 1256 variables which covered numerous aspects of sociological statistics.

+# Research Aim

+In effects to further reducing the effects of hypertension in the UK, this study has two purposes: to describes the latent risk factors for this disease, and to explain this by developing and testing theory through NLSAA dataset.

 ## Potential Factor & Research Methods

 Data type |	Sub-type | Variable |	Value scale |	Description | Method | Sig.